Tuesday, 7 January 2020

-Pen Sovann - now leader of the Cambodia National Sustaining Party and
+Pen Sovann - now leader of the Cambodia National Sustaining Party and author of Pen Sovann and the Fundamental Reason of Cambodia's History.

 By Bou Saroeun and Patrick Falby talk to Pen Sovann, prime minister in